adah1972/json_schema_converter/README.md

 }
 ```

-(You can see that `"type": "objectId"` is changed to `"bsonType": "objectId"`, and the whole thing is wrapped in a `$jsonSchema` field for easy use with MongoDB.)
+(You can see that `"type"` is changed to `"bsonType"`&mdash;for consistency, although only necessary for types not present in standard JSON&mdash;and the whole thing is wrapped in a `$jsonSchema` field for easy use with MongoDB.)

 Output with `./convert_schema.py -t mongo32 test.json` (only basic support for this target type is implemented, as MongoDB 3.4 will soon reach its end of life):